Save to Google Drive

 -

-Melissa commented
+Melissa

 How do I upload directly into google drive?
 I was able to do it until I received a new computer.
 Now the option is not there when I want to download the plans.